-- (a) The CFO must approve all recommendations for using new financial instruments and arrangements. - (b) Approval must be given in writing and must specify: - (i) the rationale for use of the instrument or technique; - (ii) any changes in policies needed to ensure that the new instrument or arrangement will be effective; - (iii) the risks (including all costs) associated with the instrument or arrangement; - (iv) the systems and procedures which will be used to monitor activities in that instrument or arrangement; and - (v) the accounting policies relating to the use of the instrument or arrangement. - (c) Authorised hedging instruments are specified in Schedule 5.
+(a) The CFO must approve all recommendations for using new financial instruments and arrangements.

+- (b) Approval must be given in writing and must specify: - (i) reasons for using the instrument or technique; - (ii) any necessary changes in policies or procedures; - (iii) risks (including all costs) of using the instrument or arrangement; - (iv) systems and procedures which will be used to monitor activities; and - (v) accounting policies to be applied. - (c) Authorised hedging instruments are specified in Schedule 5.

-- (a) The business process for managing risk associated with the payment of debt interest and fees is summarised in Schedule 6. - (b) FCT will manage transactional banking centrally, including: - (i) maintaining bank accounts; - (ii) negotiating facilities for automatic and manual transfer of funds; - (iii) requesting the operation of any service to any account; - (iv) acting as authorised person or verifying officer in relation to accounts; - issuing instruments to a bank regarding manual payments, safe custody or security procedures; - (vi) negotiating and executing facilities or limits required to optimise bank account structure (i.e. 'daylight' or 'real time gross settlement' limits); and - (vii) co-ordinating the installation of software to facilitate management and reconciliation of any account.
+- (a) FCT will manage the business process for paying debt interest and fees is summarised in Schedule 6. - (b) FCT will manage transactional banking.
+This includes: - (i) maintaining bank accounts; - (ii) negotiating facilities for automatic and manual funds transfer; - (iii) requesting the operation of any service to any account; - (iv) acting as authorised person or verifying officer in relation to accounts; - (v) issuing instructions to a bank about manual payments, safe custody or security procedures; - (vi) negotiating and executing facilities or limits required to optimise bank account structures (i.e. 'daylight' or 'real time gross settlement' limits); and - (vii) co-ordinating software for managing and reconciling any account. - (c) FCT will manage bank accounts in accordance with Schedule 7.